unstoppabledomains/dev-docs/login-with-unstoppable/login-integration-guides/login-client-configuration.md

 The Redirect URIs follow three rules:

-1. `http` URI resolves to local host (`http://127.0.0.1` or `http://localhost`).
-If you specify a local host, then the system does not care about the port.
+1. `http` URIs must resolve to URIs hosted at `http://127.0.0.1` or `http://localhost`.
-2. If using `https` website, can only have a single `https` redirect URI or will get an error.
+2. URIs hosted at h`ttp://127.0.0.1` do **NOT** require the port to be specified.
+All other URIs (including those hosted at `http://localhost`) require the correct port to be specified.
-3. All URIs must use the same origin (e.g., `unstoppabledomains.com`) or will get an error.
+3. All https URIs specified must use the same origin (e.g. `https://unstoppabledomains.com/redirectUri1`, `https://unstoppabledomains.com/redirectUri2`)

 :::info
 `localhost` is okay for test development, but `127.0.0.1` should be used for live environments.
 It is best practice to use a hardcoded IP address in a live environment instead of the local host.